BehnazKhajeh/C-Challenge-bk/README.md

 Write a Makefile that compiles *list.c* and *list_test.c* to create a binary executable named *list_test*.
 Your program should compile without any warnings or errors when using all standard GCC warnings in -Wall.
 Do not include any of the binary files (\*.o, \*.exe, etc.).

 Document your code.
 If something doesn’t work, you may get partial credit if your comments show that you were on the right track.
-Put a comment block at the top of every file using the RTEMS file header template.
+Put a comment block at the top of every file using the file header template similar to list.h.
 Document any places where you received outside help (other people, web sites, etc.).

 Good luck.
 If you have any questions about this challenge, feel free to ask me.
 Submit your solution by opening a PR with all your code changes, comments as requested, and anything else you would like to say.